Starting an Eco-Friendly Business

-- Green-e: Certification related to the use and/or generation of renewable energy and/or carbon-reduction practices.
+- Green-e: Certification related to the use or generation of renewable energy and carbon-reduction practices.

 No matter what kind of business you start, you probably will run into situations requiring legal know-how.
-But earth-friendly businesses, particularly those that are heavily regulated or subsidized, often require even more legal expertise.
-Consider meeting with a business and commercial attorney familiar with environmental regulations and green businesses for additional help.
+But earth-friendly enterprises, particularly heavily regulated or subsidized, often need even more legal expertise.
+Consider meeting with a business and commercial attorney familiar with environmental regulations and green businesses.